dodona-edu/programmeursleerling/chapters/05 simple functions/01 elements of a function/description/description.en.md

 function might, internally, create variables and do calculations, but they do not have an effect on the rest of your code.

-...At least, if the function is implemented well.
+…At least, if the function is implemented well.
 A function that has no effect on your code is called a "pure function," and the functions that I discuss here are all "pure functions."
 However, sometimes functions are designed that actually do have an effect outside the function,